Originally published April, 2017. Updated October, 2021.

 Whether or not you are in a regulated industry, it’s important to know how mobile device usage can impact your security.
 Looking at the regulations that do exist is a great place to develop understanding around what you need to be protecting within your own company if you want to stay protected.

-Here are a few mobile security regulations that you need to know, regulated or not:
+Here are a few mobile security regulations that you need to know:

 If you’re in the health care industry, then the Health Insurance Portability and Accountability Act of 1996 directly impacts your business.
 You’re required to take serious IT measures to ensure that your patient information is protected.

-If you’re not in the health care industry, you still need to be aware of HIPAA requirements, albeit to a lesser degree, because you still deal with employee health insurance coverage and are required to keep their information protected.
+If you’re not in the health care industry, you still need to be aware of HIPAA requirements.
+Likely, you manage employee health insurance coverage and communications with the insurance company , which your company is required to safeguard.

 The Payment Card Industry Data Security Standard impacts any company that processes major credit cards.
 The standards are designed to protect consumer information from credit card fraud.